oobabooga/text-generation-webui/docs/01 ‐ Chat Tab.md

 * **Continue**: makes the model attempt to continue the existing reply.
 In some cases, the model may simply end the existing turn immediately without generating anything new, but in other cases, it may generate a longer reply.
 * **Regenerate**: similar to Generate, but your last message is used as input instead of the text in the input field.
 Note that if the temperature/top_p/top_k parameters are low in the "Parameters" tab of the UI, the new reply may end up identical to the previous one.
 * **Remove last reply**: removes the last input/output pair from the history and sends your last message back into the input field.
-* **Replace last reply**: replaces the last bot reply with whatever you typed into the input field.
+* **Replace last reply**: replaces the last reply with whatever you typed into the input field.
 Useful in conjunction with "Copy last reply" if you want to edit the bot response.
 * **Copy last reply**: sends the contents of the bot's last reply to the input field.
 * **Impersonate**: makes the model generate a new message on your behalf in the input field, taking into consideration the existing chat history.
 * **Send dummy message**: adds a new message to the chat history without causing the model to generate a reply.